 People often ask me, or perhaps it's I'd rather they ask me, "what's it like being a wrestler after high school and college?"

 For months, Randy had been looking forward to this weekend.
-He wanted to recapture the feelings he used to have when he lived in town, before his marriage failed, before he was completely burned out by his career, before wrestling became a forgotten sport and the university's football team was everything.
+He wanted to recapture the feelings he used to have when he lived in town as a college student, before his marriage failed, before he was completely burned out by his career, before wrestling became a forgotten sport and the university's football team was everything.
 Back then, his place in the world was unquestioned.
 His team was the only undefeated Division I wrestling team in the country.
-Eight of them had perfect, undefeated records which was how they came to be called the “Eighty-ates” all across the state.
+Eight of them had perfect, undefeated records which was how they came to be called the “Eighty-ates” all across the state of Pennsylvania and beyond.
 For that one year, his last year at the university, wrestling surpassed football in spectator enthusiasm.

 Ten years after most of them graduated, a national sports magazine did a story called “Ten Years After.”
 The magazine paid for everything: airfares, hotel rooms, food and a night on the town.
 The question came up, as it did every time they were interviewed, about their so-called “tribal meetings” out in the woods, in the snow if necessary, and if these were in fact the key to their success.
 The interviewer wanted to be taken to one of the spots where they used to meet for a series of photographs, but none of them would ever say anything about it.